 Capes Sokol Client Prevails in Domain Name Dispute Arbitration

-Drey Cooley of Capes Sokol recently prevailed on behalf of his client in a contentious Uniform Domain-Name Dispute-Resolution Policy (UDRP) proceeding, in which the National Arbitration Forum agreed that a domain name was registered and used in bad faith.
-The Forum agreed with Cooley that the appropriate remedy was to transfer the domain name to Capes Sokol’s client.
+Capes Sokol recently prevailed on behalf of their client in a contentious Uniform Domain-Name Dispute-Resolution Policy (UDRP) proceeding, in which the National Arbitration Forum agreed that a domain name was registered and used in bad faith.
+The Forum agreed with Capes Sokol that the appropriate remedy was to transfer the domain name to Capes Sokol’s client.

 The UDRP is a process established by the Internet Corporation of Assigned Names and Numbers (ICANN) to resolve domain name disputes.
 Most common are trademark disputes, whereby one complains that the registration and use of a particular domain name infringes upon one’s trademark.
 The UDRP process is mandatory, because a domain registrant, at the time of registering a domain name, must to do things: (1) represent and warrant that the registration will not “infringe upon or otherwise violate the rights of any third-party;” and (2) agree to participate in a UDRP arbitration proceeding, should a dispute arise.